Do You Need a Structural Engineer? A Homeowner's Guide

 Kitchen and bath within the existing footprint

 Kitchen and bath remodels that keep all walls in place typically don’t require structural engineering.
-The exception is when opening a wall reveals a structural issue that was concealed — at that point, the engineer comes in as a diagnostic consultant.
+The exception is when opening a wall reveals a structural issue that was concealed—at that point, the engineer comes in as a diagnostic consultant.

-Additions using prescriptive code tables
+Additions that fit inside the prescriptive code tables

 What “prescriptive” means in practice